2009 Delaware Fightin' Blue Hens football team: Recruiting

 The biggest coup for the University of Delaware in the off-season was the addition of quarterback Pat Devlin, a transfer from Penn State and former high school All-American out of Downingtown East High School.
 In high school Devlin is Pennsylvania's all-time leading passer with 8,162 yards.
 He was named the 2005 Pennsylvania Class AAA Player of the Year and the Gatorade Pennsylvania Player of the Year and earned a No. 4 ranking among prep quarterbacks nationally by Scout.com.
 He also was a named a Parade magazine All-American and played in the prestigious Big 33 Football Classic.
-Delaware also signed 20 recruits including four defensive linemen, four offensive linemen, three defensive backs, three linebackers, two runningbacks, two wide receivers, one quarterback, and one tight end.
+Delaware also signed 20 recruits including four defensive linemen, four offensive linemen, three defensive backs, three linebackers, two running backs, two wide receivers, one quarterback, and one tight end.
 The recruits hail from seven states, including five from Pennsylvania, four each from New Jersey and Florida, three from Maryland, two from Virginia, and one each from Delaware and New York.
 The 2009 class matched the all-time high total of 20 signed by Coach Keeler in 2006.